Restoring hope with dignity

 This workshop is geared towards helping attendees address the unique factors associated with men’s experiences of trauma.
 Topics discussed include the internal impact of trauma on men, the external impact of trauma on men, the role of gender expectations on men’s experiences with trauma, and typical male responses to trauma.

-Trauma-Informed Schools
+Trauma-informed Schools

 This workshop addresses the specific impact of trauma on learning and brain development.
 It is designed to help attendees begin to differentiate between post-traumatic symptoms and other attention-related problems.
 Participants will receive education on classroom interventions and/or policy changes that can help them move towards creating trauma-informed schools and classrooms to better support their students.

-Trauma-Informed Medical Care
+Trauma-informed Medical Care

 This training is geared towards medical professionals and/or other support service professionals who may encounter individuals with medical trauma in their work.
 Attendees will learn about the Adverse Childhood Experiences (ACEs) study, its connection to physical health issues, the impact of social determinants of health, and the impact and importance of empathy and compassion on a wide range of direct and indirect medical outcomes, including improved wellness, psychological outcomes (e.g., reduced anxiety and depression), compliance with treatment, and satisfaction with treatment.
 In addition, attendees will learn the positive impact of empathy and compassion on reducing burnout, reducing overall medical expenses, and increasing revenue.